consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-- *User* is the individual who is trying to exercise their rights.
+- *User* is the individual who is exercising their rights.
 This User may or may not have a direct business relationship or login credentials with the Covered Business.
 - *User Agent* (**UA**) is the application, software, or browser which is used by the User to mediate their interaction with the *Data Rights Protocol*.

-- *Authorized Agent* (**AA**) is a business entity which provides software and process automation to enable Users to exercise their rights through their *User Agent*.
+- *Authorized Agent* (**AA**) is a natural person or business entity that a User has authorized to act on their behalf to exercise the rights encoded in this protocol
 - *Authorized Agent Interface* (**AAi**) is the software component managed by an Authorized Agent to accept ["Data Rights Status Callback" endpoint](#2041-post-status_callback-response) calls.

 - *Privacy Infrastructure Provider* (**PIP**) is a business entity which provides software and process automation to enabled Covered Businesses to receive and process Data Rights Requests.
-- *PIP Interface* (**PIPi**) is the software component managed by a PIP which is responsible for providing the endpoints specified in sections 2.02, 2.03, and 2.05.
+- *PIP Interface* (**PIPi**) is the software component managed by a PIP which is responsible for providing the endpoints specified in sections [2.02](#202-post-exercise-data-rights-exercise-endpoint), [2.03](#203-get-status-data-rights-status-endpoint), and [2.05](#205-post-revoke-data-rights-revoke-endpoint).
 In cases where the Covered Business is operating without a PIP, these components will be operated by the *Covered Business*

 - *Covered Business* (**CB**) is the business entity which the *User* is exercising their rights with.
 - *Covered Business Interface* (**CBi**) is the software component managed by a Covered Business to provide the [Data Rights Discovery endpoint](#201-get-well-knowndata-rightsjson-data-rights-discovery-endpoint) and MAY also provide services for user identity verification.